solve-coagulate/lispfun/lispfun/README.md

 ## Work Remaining

-Python still handles tokenizing and parsing in `interpreter.py`.
-The long term goal is to move these pieces to Lisp.
-See `toy/IDEAS.md` for additional future enhancements like full self-hosting and improved debugging.
+The bootstrap and hosted interpreters rely on the Python tokenizer and parser.
+The toy interpreter already provides Lisp versions of these components so it can run entirely in Lisp once bootstrapped.
+Future work includes expanding the standard library and adding debugging tools.
+See `toy/IDEAS.md` for more potential enhancements.